evaries/covid-tracker/README.md

-For running project in local machine follow instruction below:
+For running project on local machine follow instruction below:

-## Available Scripts

 Copy/clone project in local pc and install all dependency (Delete package-lock.json before)